 “Background

 At the Ministerial Council Meetings in 2014 and 2018, Denmark, Germany and the Netherlands stated and decided to work on the further implementation of the five Trilateral Fish Targets as laid down in the Wadden Sea Plan 2010.
 To that effect, the trilateral Swimway Vision 2018-2024 was approved by the ministers at the 13th Governmental Conference on the protection of the Wadden Sea on 18 May 2018 in Leeuwarden, NL, and the Trilateral Wadden Sea Swimway Vision Action Programme as adopted by the Wadden Sea Board (WSB) at WSB28.
 EG Swimway reports to the Common Wadden Sea Secretariat (CWSS) and to the Task Groups Management (TG-M) and Monitoring and Assessment (TG-MA) if appropriate.
-The implementation of the Framework Sustainable Fisheries and other issues related to fisheries are excluded from the scope of work for this Expert Group."
+The group may consider fisheries in the view of predator-prey relationships and as for species occurrence and abundance."